Is a Chow Chow Right for You?

 Chow Chows are Considered a

-basal dog breed and developed alongside the Akita and Shar Pei.
-Experts believe they are the original ancestors of the Samoyed, Norwegian Elkhound, Pomeranian, Keeshond and others.
+basal dog breed, which means they are one of the oldest and purest breeds that have evolved over time.
+They were developed alongside other ancient breeds such as the Akita and Shar Pei, and experts believe that they are the original ancestors of several other well-known breeds including the Samoyed, Norwegian Elkhound, Pomeranian, and Keeshond.

 Chow Chows were Once Known as